Can Hyperbaric Oxygen Treatment Help with Brain Injury? | Cognitive FX

 The story she read online pointed her in the direction of Cognitive FX, our post-concussion treatment clinic in Provo, Utah.
 When she read about treatment options, she was skeptical.

-After months of no improvement and heartbreaking symptoms, could a week of exhausting physical therapy and cognitive games really be the answer?
+After months of no improvement and heartbreaking symptoms, could a week or two of exhausting physical therapy and cognitive games really be the answer?
 It sounded too good to be true, but she scheduled a scheduled a consultation anyway.

 As the consultation progressed, she realized she had found the right team for her.
 “They know how to explain your symptoms,” she said.
 “It all added up.
 The loss of speech, the headaches, the sensitivity towards the light and sound… They were all connected.
 Before that, I had no idea.”